ofallonlabs/saeedmirshekari/_src/blog/why-im-not-hearing-back-on-my-data-science-job-applications.md

 ---
 layout: blog_base.njk
-title: Why I'm Not Hearing Back on My Data Science Job Applications
+title: Top Reasons for Not Hearing Back on Your Data Science Job Applications
 description: Revamp your data science job search with insights into why you might not be hearing back.
 From resume optimization to networking, learn to navigate the application process effectively.
 Real-world examples and useful